Airline SAS sees double-digit percentage fall in bookings

-COPENHAGEN, March 12 (Reuters) - Airline SAS has seen a double-digit percentage fall in bookings due to the coronavirus outbreak, its chief executive told Danish daily Berlingske in an interview on Thursday.
+COPENHAGEN (Reuters) - Airline SAS (SAS.ST) has seen a double-digit percentage fall in bookings due to the coronavirus outbreak, its chief executive told Danish daily Berlingske in an interview on Thursday.

 “We can’t give an exact figure.
 But we can say that we’re talking about a double-digit percentage fall in bookings and a significant amount of cancellations,” Rickard Gustafson told Berlingske.